rajpal-virk/learning-notes/docs/software/git/git-notes.md

 ```shell

 ```
-this is test file now
+this is after hard reset